xXleowXx/gitlab-charts/doc/installation/upgrade.md

 Error: UPGRADE FAILED: execution error at (gitlab/charts/gitlab/charts/toolbox/templates/deployment.yaml:227:23): A valid backups.objectStorage.config.secret is needed!
 ```

 If the secret mentioned in the error does already exist and is correct, then this error is likely thrown because there is an object storage configuration value that still references `task-runner` instead of the new `toolbox`.
 Rename `task-runner` to `toolbox` in your configuration to fix this.
+Please see [this issue to clarify the error message](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/3004).

 ## Upgrade steps for 5.0 release